Black cowboys: Rodeo

 Many cities have annual rodeos centered on Black rodeo performers, and there are touring rodeos as well.
 The Roy LeBlanc Okmulgee Invitational Rodeo, based in Okmulgee, Oklahoma, was established in 1956 and continues to hold annual rodeos.
 Inspired by the Denver museum, Lu Vason founded the Bill Pickett Invitational Rodeo in 1984.
 It has continued as a traveling rodeo that celebrates Black cowboys.
 Its events include the annual MLK Jr. African American Heritage Rodeo of Champions in Denver, Colorado.
-The Cowboys of Color Rodeo is a touring rodeo that recruits participants from diverse racial backgrounds.
+The Cowboys of Color Rodeo, founded by Cleo Hearn, is a touring rodeo that recruits participants from diverse racial backgrounds.

-Notable 20th century African-American rodeo performers include Cleo Hearn, Myrtis Dightman, Charlie Sampson, Billy Ray Thunder, and Fred Whitfield.
+Notable 20th century African-American rodeo performers include Hearn, Myrtis Dightman, Charlie Sampson, Billy Ray Thunder, and Fred Whitfield.
 Black women in the present-day rodeo industry include Nicole Scott, founder of the Midwest Invitational Rodeo, along with rodeo athletes Staci Russell, Savannah Roberts, and Aleeyah Roberts.